Aetherinox/pause-windows-updates/README.md

 > [!NOTE]
 > When launching the `.bat` file, you will be asked to allow the utility to have administrative permissions.
 Unfortunately, this script requires these permissions in order to change registry settings.
 >
-> If you do not feel comfortable with this, you may opt to use the [Registry Files Method](#registry-scripts) listed above
+> If you do not feel comfortable with this, you may opt to use the [Registry Scripts method](#registry-scripts) listed above

 <br />